Daniele Coslovich

 Tesi di laurea triennali e magistrali

-- soft and active matter (ex. colloidal suspensions, flocks)
+- soft and active matter (ex. colloidal suspensions, driven systems, flocks)

-See my research interest for a brief description of topics I am working on.
-I am happy to supervise projects with a focus on computational methods, such as
+I enjoy supervising projects with a focus on computational methods, such as

-- sampling and optimization algorithms (ex. efficient Monte Carlo methods, inverse design)
+- simulation and optimization algorithms (ex. efficient Monte Carlo methods, inverse design)

 - machine learning / data science (ex. unsupervised, supervised and reinforcement learning)